lagwadam/AlgeBear/README.md

 You can also use the vs code ui.
 Choose __Start Debugging__ from the __Run__ menu *(F5 is THE shortcut)*.

-Lastly, make sure to build from the solution's root folder __Algebra App__.
+Lastly, make sure to build from the solution's root folder __AlgeBear__.
 If you are having trouble attaching the debugger all of a sudden, try closing vs code, deleting any __bin__ or __out__ folders, re-opening vs code, cleaning the solution, building the solution, and re-running the tests.